adityaanantharaman/100_days_of_ml_code/README.md

 # Day 10
 Attended Week 2 of ML Code Jam by Google and Kerala AI.
 Met a few freelancers in the field and interracted with them.
 Got to know about several hackathons and methods to learn ML.

+# Day 11
+Attempted training the dog breed classifier in a kaggle kernel.
+Attended a meetup and met a lot of people.
+Planning on submitting the predictions of the test dataset of the dog breed clkassification competition.
+Code will be posted in the './code' folder.